umbraco/UmbracoDocs/Extending/FileSystemProviders/index.md

 The PhysicalFileProvider takes a single parameter, the **`RootPath`**.
 This is the rooted filesystem path using directory separator chars and not ending with a directory separator, eg: `c:\storage\umbracoMedia` or `\\server\path`.
 The safest way to achieve this is using `Path.Combine`.

 You also have to specify the **`RequestPath`**.
-This is the relative URL, where the media will be served, using URL separator chars and not ending with a separator, eg `/CustomPath` or `/Media`.
+This is the relative URL where the media will be served using URL separator chars and not ending with a separator, eg: `/CustomPath` or `/Media`.

 Now you can use your newly registered static file location as if it was `wwwroot`.
 Notice how you no longer need to use `hostingEnvironment.MapPathWebRoot(folderLocation)`, since you're no longer trying to map the location to somewhere within `wwwroot`, but instead use your newly registered static file location.